|

 Browse Learning Chinese Materials now.

-in the teenager years as a method of defiance and establish their power as
+in the teenager years as a method of defiance to establish their power as

 they become adults.
 With defiance issues at that age, consider sending them